 Established in 1988, the Fund for Humor was created by Peter de Florez, ’38, a successful manufacturer who enjoyed hot air ballooning and scuba diving.
 Known as a character, he once fired an air gun from the roof of his student living quarters—a stunt that, while harmless, landed him in court.

 “Peter de Florez was a quirky guy, but no more so than his father, Admiral Luiz de Florez, who was famous for having landed a seaplane on the Charles River,” said Jay Keyser, Professor of Linguistics Emeritus, and a lover of hacks, who held the Peter de Florez Chair for Humor until his retirement in 1998.

 [In fairness, Admiral de Florez, ’11, was also justly famous for his pioneering flight simulation experiements, for advancing aviation safety, and for receiving the U.S. Legion of Merit award.]

 Notably, when Peter de Florez made his donation to MIT for the Humor Fund, he made a point to stipulate that all funded projects must be “contributions to innocent humor at MIT, including activities that do not involve risk of damage to persons or property, or embarrassment to others.”

 The bottom line, according to Linda Mar in the Office of Resource Development, is that de Florez established the fund because he felt MIT deserved more humor.
-"He felt positively about his educational experience at MIT," she says, and knowing that MIT's educational environment can be stressful, he wanted to encourage a good dose of levity.

 As Keyser, who is currently Special Assistant to the Chancellor, says, “A sense of humor is to an MIT student what the magic lasso is to Wonder Woman.
 You can survive without it, but boy does it come in handy.”